Skip to content

 What does the application process look like?

-• There are five stages: submission of the application form; online tests (typically lasting 2 hours); a 30-minute non-technical interview; a 90-minute technical interview and a final 45-minute soft skills interview .
-At each stage we aim to get back to you within two working days, the only exception being after the final interview when we might need more time to make a final decision on your application.
-All interviews are conducted remotely, with humans (not bots!) and you are able to choose your own time slots for the interview, using our online booking system.
+• There are six stages: submission of the application form; online tests (typically lasting 2 hours); a 30-minute non-technical interview; a 90-minute technical interview, a 45-minute soft skills interview and a final group interview day held in our offices.
+At each stage we aim to get back to you within two working days, the only exception being after the group interview when we might need more time to make a final decision on your application.
+All interviews except the final one are conducted remotely, with humans (not bots!) and you are able to choose your own time slots for the interview, using our online booking system.

 What is the best preparation for the assessment process?